-What a year it has been for Sapho!
-In June, we officially launched the Sapho Micro App Platform and the response we have gotten from customers, press, and analysts has been fantastic!
+What a year it has been for our team!
+In June, we officially launched Sapho and the response we have gotten from customers, press, and analysts has been fantastic!
 We experienced 320 percent YOY revenue growth and, with some key executive hires, we also achieved 100 percent employee growth.

 This growth paralleled the industry’s need to make enterprise software more usable.
 Gartner predicted that 2016 global spending for enterprise software would be $367.5 billion, which included billions of dollars in system maintenance and upgrades to existing enterprise applications and other systems of record.